 6) When using open flowers such as Roses, Daffodils, Gerbera, etc., try to turn some of them at different angles to show a different shape.
 Never arrange all your flowers facing forwards - this is very boring!!

 7) Always remove the stamens on Lilies.
-There are several reasons for this: a) the pollen will stain the flower; b) The pollen will stain any clothing or furnishings it may come into contact with; c) removing the stamens makes the flowers last a bit longer (this is because a flower which has been pollinated has completed its job in life, and therefore dies fairly soon after pollination - by removing the stamens, this is prevented, thus making the flower last longer).
+There are several reasons for this: a) LILY POLLEN CAN BE FATAL TO CATS.
+Cats probably won't try to eat Lilies, but if they brush past the flowers and get the pollen on their fur, they may ingest it whilst grooming.
+Don't risk it! b) the pollen will stain the flower; c) The pollen will stain any clothing or furnishings it may come into contact with; d) removing the stamens makes the flowers last a bit longer (this is because a flower which has been pollinated has completed its job in life, and therefore dies fairly soon after pollination - by removing the stamens, this is prevented, thus making the flower last longer).
 NEVER cut off the stamens with scissors.
 This is ugly, and unprofessional, and causes discolouration.
 Use your fingers to pull the stamens off, leaving a nice neat point which will not discolour.

 8) Make sure that your colours are evenly balanced - this means not having more strong colours over one side of the arrangement than the other.